deepkush97/create-better-express-api/readme.md

 ## Introduction

-- A npm runner for creating boilerplate by Better Express API Structure project.
+- A npm runner which creates application boilerplate with typescript in a better project structure which includes swagger-ui documentation and some security aspects.

 ## Usage